portworx/px-docs/cloudsnaps.md

 ```

 This command is used to restore a successful backup from cloud.
 It requires the cloudsnap ID which can be used to restore and credentials for the cloud storage provider or the object storage.
 Restore happens on any node where storage can be provisioned.
 In this release restored volume will have a replication factor of 1.
-This volume can be updated to different replication factors using `pxctl volume ha-update` command.
+The restored volume can be updated to different replication factors using `pxctl volume ha-update` command.

 The command usage is as follows.
 ```